Neil Young: Going solo, Crazy Horse (1968–1969)

 After the breakup of Buffalo Springfield, Young signed a solo deal with Reprise Records, home of his colleague and friend Joni Mitchell, with whom he shared a manager, Elliot Roberts.
 Roberts managed Young until Roberts' death in 2019.
 Young and Roberts immediately began work on Young's first solo record, Neil Young (January 22, 1969), which received mixed reviews.
-In a 1970 interview, Young deprecated the album as being "overdubbed rather than played."
-The album contains songs that remain a staple of his live shows, including "The Loner."
+In a 1970 interview, Young deprecated the album as being "overdubbed rather than played".

 For his next album, Young recruited three musicians from a band called the Rockets: Danny Whitten on guitar, Billy Talbot on bass guitar, and Ralph Molina on drums.
-These three took the name Crazy Horse (after the historical figure of the same name), and Everybody Knows This Is Nowhere (May 1969) is credited to "Neil Young with Crazy Horse."
-Recorded in just two weeks, the album includes "Cinnamon Girl", "Cowgirl in the Sand", and "Down by the River."
+These three took the name Crazy Horse (after the historical figure of the same name), and Everybody Knows This Is Nowhere (May 1969) is credited to "Neil Young with Crazy Horse".
+Recorded in just two weeks, the album includes "Cinnamon Girl", "Cowgirl in the Sand", and "Down by the River".
 Young reportedly wrote all three songs in bed on the same day while nursing a high fever of 39 °C.

 Crosby, Stills, Nash, and Young (1969–1970)

-Shortly after the release of Everybody Knows This Is Nowhere, Young reunited with Stephen Stills by joining Crosby, Stills & Nash, who had already released one album Crosby, Stills & Nash as a trio in May 1969.
-Young was originally offered a position as a sideman, but agreed to join only if he received full membership, and the group – winners of the 1969 Best New Artist Grammy Award – was renamed Crosby, Stills, Nash & Young.
+Shortly after the release of Everybody Knows This Is Nowhere, Young reunited with Stephen Stills by joining Crosby, Stills & Nash, who had already released one album, Crosby, Stills & Nash, as a trio in May 1969.
+Young was originally offered a position as a sideman but agreed to join only if he received full membership, and the group – winners of the 1969 Best New Artist Grammy Award – was renamed Crosby, Stills, Nash & Young.
 The quartet debuted in Chicago on August 16, 1969, and later performed at the famous Woodstock Festival, during which Young skipped the majority of the acoustic set and refused to be filmed during the electric set, even telling the cameramen: "One of you fuckin' guys comes near me and I'm gonna fuckin' hit you with my guitar".
 During the making of their first album, Déjà Vu (March 11, 1970), the musicians frequently argued, particularly Young and Stills, who both fought for control.
-Stills continued throughout their lifelong relationship to criticize Young, saying that he "wanted to play folk music in a rock band."
-Despite the tension, Young's tenure with CSNY coincided with the band's most creative and successful period, and greatly contributed to his subsequent success as a solo artist.
+Stills continued throughout their lifelong relationship to criticize Young, saying that he "wanted to play folk music in a rock band".

 Young wrote "Ohio" following the Kent State massacre on May 4, 1970.
 The song was quickly recorded by CSNY and immediately released as a single, even though CSNY's "Teach Your Children" was still climbing the singles charts.